microPaul/The-DB-uno/README.md

 In the case of the 28 pin DIP part (thank you Microchip for including a DIP package in the mix for those who have difficulty soldering surfacemount devices), we loose PF2, PF3 (access to I2C-1) and PF4 and PF5 (access to USART-2), which leaves open DBuno edge pins A4, A5, D8 and D9.

 So for a ARV-DB28 pin assignment, the external HF oscillators pins PA0 and P1 will be brought out to D8 and D9 respectively through solder bridge jumpers (closed if crystal is not populated, open if crystal is populated) and PD5 that was abandoned in the 32 pin configuration will be connected to DBuno edge pin A4 through a solder bride (normally closed).
-DBuno edge pin A5 will be left open circuit.
-With DBuno edge pins A5 open, and A4 capabile of being isolated, when needed the A4/A5 edge pins may be cross connected to SDA/SCL via small gauge wire jumpers.
+DBuno edge pin A5 will be left open-circuit.
+With DBuno edge pins A5 isolcated, and A4 capabile of being isolated, when needed the A4/A5 edge pins may be cross connected by hand wiring to SDA/SCL via small gauge wire jumpers.

 With these pin assignments on the DB28 part, there are three primary port configurations available.
 They are: